shivaylamba/developer.adobe.com/README.md

  * [Rituals](#project-rituals)–we maintain a regular cadence of project activities that all internal stakeholders are welcome to join
  * [Agency](#stakeholder-agency)–our goal is to put the power to evolve and publish in the hands of all internal stakeholders

+To be notified of triage and project update calls, please subscribe here: GRP-developerwebsitereboot

 ### Quick Links:

  * I'm a stakeholder for a product on https://adobe.io